 - Large Agency

-Each developer has its pros and cons.
+Each type of developer has pros and cons.
 Freelancers are generally the cheapest option, small agencies have the middle ground, and large agencies carry the largest price tag.

 While the general public only sees the app once it hits the market, the actual process for it to get to market can be broken down into seven stages.